leylabmpi/DeepMAsED/README.md

 Rojas-Carulla, Mateo, Ruth E. Ley, Bernhard Schoelkopf, and Nicholas D. Youngblut.
 2019.
 “DeepMAsED: Evaluating the Quality of Metagenomic Assemblies.” bioRxiv. https://doi.org/10.1101/763813.

-# WARNINGs
+# WARNINGS

-This package is currently under extensive development.
+This package is currently undergoing heavy development.
 The UI is not stable and can change at any time (see git log for changes).

 # Main Description